OasisLMF/OasisLMF/oasislmf/pytools/introducing_gulmc.md

 ### Correlations updated schema
 The schema has been updated as follows in order to support correlation parameters:
-- if `correlation_settings` is not present, `damage_correlation_value` and `hazard_correlation_value` are assumed zero. peril correlation groups (if defined in supported perils) are ignored.
+- If `correlation_settings` is not present, `damage_correlation_value` and `hazard_correlation_value` are assumed zero. peril correlation groups (if defined in supported perils) are ignored.
 No errors are raised.
 Example of valid model settings:
   ```json
     "lookup_settings":{
         "supported_perils":[